|Export-Import Bank of the United States (EXIM) | |

 - Borrow against export related expenses

-What types of products and services does Export-Import Bank of the United States (Ex-Im Bank) offer in USA?
+Products and services offered by Export-Import Bank of the United States

-Ex-Im Bank also offers other products as part of our portfolio to assist in what tend to be larger projects in areas such as energy, infrastructure, and capital equipment.
+EXIM Bank also offers other products as part of its portfolio to assist in what tend to be larger projects in areas such as energy, infrastructure, and capital equipment.

 - Working capital